 Dogs participating in clinical studies to evaluate safety and effectiveness (n=74 dogs, 97 elbow joints) exhibited no significant adverse reactions when administered Synovetin OA[®].
-Discomfort of the treated joint is reported in a small number of dogs (< 2%) for up to 72 hours after treatment, regardless of the joint treated.
-If adverse events are observed or suspected, please report them by calling Exubrion Therapeutics[®] Customer Service at 833-942-1247.
+Discomfort in the treated elbow has been reported in some dogs up to 72 hours after treatment.
+If adverse events are observed or suspected, please report them by calling Exubrion Therapeutics[®] Customer Service at 866-364-7786.